This post was created in partnership with Barilla Pasta

 - 3 tbsp olive oil

-- 200 ml semi-skimmed milk or unsweetened non-dairy milk, (see notes)
+- 200 ml (a scant cup) semi-skimmed milk or unsweetened non-dairy milk, (see notes)

 - 1 tbsp Dijon mustard